Do You Have What It Takes to Be a Freelance Writer?

 Are you excited about launching your freelance writing career?
 Great!
 Here's one last tip!
 Before you quit your job to work as an independent writing contractor, go to the library and do as much research as you can about the business side of a freelance writing life.

 - Find out how freelancers manage their finances.
 Find books that offer sample templates and forms for preparing a job quote, invoicing clients, and following up with late paying customers.
+It's one of the most valuable tools in my freelancing resource library.
 Steve Slaunwhite, a successful freelance copywriter, has written an invaluable guide for people considering a freelance writing career.

 - Read books on how to get past writer's block and cope with creative dry spells.
 Julia Cameron's book The Artist's Way has been helping writers find and nurture their creative muses for years.